sol-eng/tensorflow-w-r/README.md

 ### Exported Keras/Tensorflow model

 A folder that contains a Keras Neural Network model developed, and created in the R Notebook.
-The resulting files are Tensorflow, not R.  The main file is a [Protocal Buffer](https://developers.google.com/protocol-buffers/?hl=en)
+The resulting files are Tensorflow, not R.  The main file is a [Protocol Buffer](https://developers.google.com/protocol-buffers/?hl=en)

 The model was also deployed to RStudio Connect and can be found here: http://colorado.rstudio.com:3939/connect/#/apps/1532/access